 Overview of California Back Taxes Resolutions (FTB)

 The State of California has different tax agencies that handle the administration and collection of their taxes.
 These Departments are the Franchise Tax Board (FTB), the Employment Development Department (EDD), State Board of Equalization (SBE) ,and the California Department of Tax and Fee Administration (CDTFA).
 The CDTFA began operating in 2017, when the State Board of Equalization was broken out into three entities: the State Board of Equalization, CDTFA, and the Office of Tax Appeals.
 The FTB is responsible for the State Income Tax.
 The EDD is responsible for the State Employment Tax.
-Finally, the CDTFA is accountable for the State Sales and Use Tax and other Special Taxes and Fees.
+Finally, the CDTFA is accountable for the State Sales and Use Tax (sales tax audits) and other Special Taxes and Fees.

 Enforcement and Income Tax Collection Process